crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

 1. Install `repo2crate` using pip:
-   You already did this in the [RO-Crate part of the tutorial](./RO_crate.md), so you can skip the step if you activatf the appropriate venv.
+   You already did this in the [RO-Crate part of the tutorial](./RO_crate.md), so you can skip the step if you activate the appropriate venv.

    ```bash
    pip install repo2crate